tracking-exposed/trex/guardoni/README.md

 yarn watch
 ```

-and in another terminal pane:
+then, in another terminal pane:

 ```sh
 # runs electron in reload mode